 eForms Logo

 The Illinois quitclaim deed is used to convey real estate in Illinois from one party to another.
-However, unlike a warranty deed, the seller or grantor is not required to warrant the title to the property he is selling.
-In other words, he or she will not guarantee that they own the property or that they have clear title to the property or that they have the authority to sell the property.
-As in all property transfers, it is important that the buyer perform a complete property search to ascertain what right to the property he or she is actually purchasing.
+However, unlike a warranty deed, the seller ("grantor") is not required to warrant the title to the property.
+It is important that the buyer ("grantee") perform a complete property search to determine what right to the property they are purchasing.

 Laws